 1. Intelligence and Attentional Control

 Intelligence is about your ability to control your attentional focus – your ‘spotlight of attention’ – in pursuit of your goals.
-Unintelligent people are easily distracted from their plans and goals; smart people have razor sharp focus when they need it.
+Unintelligent people are easily distracted from their plans and goals; smart people have razer sharp focus when they need it.
 Unintelligent people do not know how to release their focus from a strategy that is not working; intelligent people are good at flexibly shifting their attentional focus.

-Your attentional control is a function of what is called your working memory– the system in your pre-frontal lobe that is the ‘mental workspace’ for the information your brain processes while you are solving problems and making decisions.
+Your attentional control is a function of what is called your working memory– the system in your pre-frontal lobe that is the ‘mental workspace’ for for the information your brain processes while you are solving problems and making decisions.

 Intelligent thought and action requires both focus and attentional flexibility – and the ability to overcome distractions and attend to the relevant information as well as the ability to switch attention between tasks when it is needed.
 This is called executive functioning.